 Like any big investment, I wanted to do whatever I could to keep my mattress is good condition.

-Why You Need A Mattress Protector
+Why People Need A Mattress Protector

-How a protector benefits you:
+How a protector benefits people:

-Preventing Allergens: Protectors provide a barrier that prevents dust mites and other allergens (molds, dead skin cells, etc.) from collecting in your mattress.
+Preventing Allergens: Protectors provide a barrier that prevents dust mites and other allergens (molds, dead skin cells, etc.) from collecting in the mattress.
 This will increase the longevity of the mattress and make it a healthier place to sleep.

 Protect Against Bed Bugs: Protectors also provide a barrier against the dreaded Bed Bug.
 Bed Bugs are tiny insects that feed on human blood (and other warm-blooded animals).
-Needless to say, you don’t want them setting up shop anywhere near you – let alone your mattress.
+Needless to say, you don’t want them setting up shop anywhere near you – let alone the mattress.

 Mattress protectors come in a range of prices, some for less than $10 and others that cost hundreds (depending on size and functionality).